jeremenichelli/jeremias.codes/src/posts/2024-11-20-you-should-write-modern-css-today.md

 Think about a site that needs to support Hebrew, French and Japanese.
 You would need to craft a whole set of rules for each of those.

 The response to this issue is **logical properties**.
-They define inline and block axis, with a start and end, which all adaptt to the writing direction.
+They define inline and block axes, with a start and end, which all adapt to the writing direction.

 In latin and most occidental languages, **inline** is horizontal, **block** is vertical, **start** is left while **end** is right.

-Here's an example on how oyu would write margin using this properties.
+Here's an example on how you would write margin using these properties.

 ```css
 /* Before */